Clinical-Genomics/meatballs/docs/main-courses/water_soup.md

 - Bring 2 L water to a boil
 - Let simmer for 45 min
 - Add 0.5 L room temperature water for flavor
-- Stir violently and let reduce by about a fith
+- Stir violently and let reduce by about a fifth
 - Pour into serving bowls
 - Use a razor or "osthyvel" to shave the prepared ice on top